Overviews of Aliens (TFTD)

 Xarquid - Terror Unit

-Probably the rarest of all the TFTD units.
+One of the less common TFTD units.
 They resemble a giant nautilus that move backwards, with their tentacles facing the front.

 They have fairly decent stats they don't seem to move around much, preferring instead to 'camp' a particular location and use their good reflexes to tag intruders with their particle cannon, which seems to be roughly equivalent to the Sonic Cannon making it fairly decent at cracking X-COM armour.